 Cernuda, Luis (1902-1963)

 Luis Cernuda was one of the most talented poets of twentieth-century Spain.
 He belonged to the literary group GENERACIÓN DEL 27, but unlike his contemporaries, FEDERICO GARCÍA LORCA, RAFAEL ALBERTI, JORGE GUILLÉN, VICENTE ALEIXANDRE, and PEDRO SALINAS, did not receive recognition until after his death.
 Cernuda’s complete poems, La realidad y el deseo [Reality and Desire], published in 1936 and expanded in 1958 and 1964, constitutes, according to critic Derek Harris, a poetic autobiography that expresses the conflict between the poet’s personal aspirations and desires and objective reality.
-Different factors contributed to Cernuda’s position between reality and desire and his incessant search for an unattainable ideal through verse.
 Cernuda was solitary and melancholic in character and felt the inhibitions and controls imposed by society especially keenly because of his openly homosexual inclinations.
 Alienated from Spain, Cernuda went into exile in 1938 and would never return to his country.
 Cernuda’s most successful poems were written under the spell of French SURREALISM and his poetry in general owed more to European and American authors (Hölderlin, Nerval, Wordsworth, T.S Eliot, Yeats) than to the folkloric traditions of his native Andalusia.
 Consequently, many consider Cernuda the least Spanish of Spanish poets.

-Born in Seville, Cernuda studied law and literature at its university where he met Pedro Salinas who became his mentor and encouraged him to pursue writing.
+Born in Seville, Cernuda studied law and literature at its university.
+There he met Pedro Salinas who became his mentor and encouraged him to pursue writing.
 In 1927 he published his first book of poems, Perfil del aire [The Air in Profile]—a vaguely symbolist work in the manner of JORGE GUILLÉN’s verse and Juan Ramón Jiménez’s “poesía pura” [pure poetry].

 In September of 1928 he left Seville for Madrid and travelled to France a few months later, where he discovered SURREALISM, the strongest influence on his next two poetry collections, Un río, un amor [A River, A Love] (1929) and Los placeres prohibidos [Forbidden Pleasures] (1931).
 Surrealism provided Cernuda with the means to insert his personal rebellion into a more general strategy of subversion.
-In spite of its title, A river, A Love is not about love, but reflects on the absurdity of the world and expresses the longing for a lost paradise.
-In contrast, Forbidden Pleasures a vindication of homoerotic love, espouses an aggressively erotic tone.
+In spite of its title, A River, A Love is not about love, but reflects on the absurdity of the world and expresses the longing for a lost paradise.
+In contrast, Forbidden Pleasures, a vindication of homoerotic love, espouses an aggressively erotic tone.

 In 1934, Cernuda published Donde habite el olvido [Where Forgetfulness Dwells], in which he downplayed avant-garde techniques and began to dialogue with Romantic poet Gustavo Adolfo Bécquer.
 Cernuda’s next volume, Invocaciones [Invocations] (1935) continued to explore Romanticism, inspired by the romantic stance of sublime loneliness in Hölderlin and Nerval.
 Shortly after the outbreak of the Spanish Civil War, Cernuda, who had been a supporter of the Republicans, went into exile in 1938.
 During his nine-year stay as a teacher in England and Scotland he wrote Las nubes [Clouds] (1940), expression of his exilic despair.
 In 1947 he immigrated to the United States and settled in Mexico five years later.
-He died suddenly of a heart attack in Mexico City in1963.
+He died of a heart attack in Mexico City in1963.

 Cernuda, L. (1993) Poesía Completa.
 Vol. 1.
 Madrid: Siruela.